Alex Verdugo Player Props: Red Sox vs. Cubs

 Alex Verdugo At The Plate

-- Verdugo has 26 doubles, four triples, seven home runs and 32 walks while batting .289.
+- Verdugo is batting .286 with 26 doubles, four triples, seven home runs and 32 walks.

-- He ranks 17th in batting average, 27th in on base percentage, and 55th in slugging among qualifying hitters in MLB play.
+- Among qualifying hitters in baseball, his batting average ranks 20th, his on-base percentage ranks 31st, and he is 60th in the league in slugging.

-- In 72.0% of his 82 games this season, Verdugo has picked up at least one hit.
-He's also had 30 multi-hit games.
+- Verdugo has picked up a hit in 59 of 83 games this season, with multiple hits 30 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.